Repossessed Houses: What Buyers Should Know

 What is a repossessed house?

-How do repossessed houses fit in real estate markets?
+How do repossessed homes affect real estate markets?

 How does foreclosure lead to repossession?